curusarn/ctu-fit-mi-paa/sat-problem/REPORT.md

 ## Solution overview
 In this report, I will describe how I used **simulated annealing** to solve the **SAT problem**.
-I will use 3-SAT version of the problem.
+I will use a 3-SAT version of the problem.

 This simplified version of the SAT problem is also NP-complete.<sup>[2]</sup>